 The Collective for Healthy Communities (CHC) is an initiative that provides community-level interventions that promote well-being and resilience using a social-ecological approach (focusing on the individual, interpersonal, community and societal levels).
 In addition, CHC advocates for policy changes that reduce the impact of traumatic exposures in children-at school, in the community, and in the home.
-CHC is funded by the W. Kellogg Foundation.
+CHC is funded by the W. K. Kellogg Foundation.

 In its first year, our In That Number campaign had 10 million billboard impressions and bus ads were seen over 30,000 times a day for 6 months.

 In its first year, In That Number gained 1400 new followers, with a Twitter reach of 242,967 and a Facebook reach of 81,077.